julien-muke/travel_app/README.md

 ![Screenshot](Screenshot.jpg)

 ## Introduction
-HILINK a feature-rich travel app with Next.js 13 and Tailwind CSS, covering everything from a sleek UI to mobile-first best practices.
+HiLinK is a feature-rich travel app with Next.js 13 and Tailwind CSS, covering everything from a sleek UI to mobile-first best practices.

 ## Features:
 - An appealing hero section